 All companies required to register (see chapter 2.1) must do so unprompted via the platform for supporting subsidies FPF of the Federal Office of Culture.
-The registration deadline is 31 March 2024 for companies already in existence in 2023.
-Companies founded later that meet the applicable criteria are obliged to register on becoming operational and must register within 30 days.
+Newly founded companies that meet the applicable criteria are obliged to register on becoming operational and must register within 30 days.

-The registration form on FPF is available from 1 November 2023 via the following link:
+The registration form on FPF is available via the following link: